Mass Timber

 ANZAC Station

-As part of the massive rail improvements being completed in Melbourne, ANZAC Station is now a new Melbourne landmark.
-Vistek supported Hess the supplier providing the detailed design for the geometrically complex station entry canopy.
-The structure also required a complex load analysis dues to the requirements of infrastructure buildings.
+ANZAC Station has become a Melbourne landmark.
+Vistek supported Hess in providing the detailed design for the station entry canopy.
+This structure also required a complex load analysis due to the requirements of infrastructure buildings.

 Architects: Hassell / Weston Williamson + Partners / RSHP

-Gardiner Architects’ first high‑rise multi‑residential project comprises 13 uniquely designed apartments over a ground-level carpark and café on High Street.
-Built using prefabricated cross‑laminated timber (CLT), the project achieves an average 8.4-star energy rating, combining sustainability with structural efficiency
+This multi‑residential project comprises 13 uniquely designed apartments over a ground-level carpark and café on High Street.
+Built using CLT, the project achieved an average 8.4-star energy rating, combining sustainability with structural efficiency

-They layout presented several technical challenges and required a CLT band beam system that was the first of its kind in Australia.
-High Street Apartments demonstrates CLT’s potential for flexible, high-performance, and liveable housing—pushing sustainable timber construction into the realm of mid-rise urban living.
+The layout presented several technical challenges and required a CLT band beam system— designed by Vistek and the first of its kind in Australia.
+High Street Apartments demonstrates CLT’s potential to create flexible and liveable housing—pushing sustainable timber construction into the realm of mid-rise urban living.

 Architect: Gardiner Architects

-Gardiner Architects’ first high‑rise multi‑residential project comprises 13 uniquely designed apartments over a ground-level carpark and café on High Street.
-Built using prefabricated cross‑laminated timber (CLT), the project achieves an average 8.4-star energy rating, combining sustainability with structural efficiency
+This multi‑residential project comprises 13 uniquely designed apartments over a ground-level carpark and café on High Street.
+Built using CLT, the project achieved an average 8.4-star energy rating, combining sustainability with structural efficiency

-They layout presented several technical challenges and required a CLT band beam system that was the first of its kind in Australia.
-High Street Apartments demonstrates CLT’s potential for flexible, high-performance, and liveable housing—pushing sustainable timber construction into the realm of mid-rise urban living.
+The layout presented several technical challenges and required a CLT band beam system— designed by Vistek and the first of its kind in Australia.
+High Street Apartments demonstrates CLT’s potential to create flexible and liveable housing—pushing sustainable timber construction into the realm of mid-rise urban living.

 Architect: Gardiner Architects